Gumichan01/lmms-pkg/README.md

 ## What is this? ##

-LMMS Packager is a programm that packages your LMMS project, your samples and your soundfont (SF2) files into one compressed file.
+LMMS Packager is a program that packages your LMMS project, your samples and your soundfont (SF2) files into one compressed file.

 ## Why? ##

 As a music producer, it can be tricky to share an LMMS project that uses some external materials (samples and soundfont files) with the community, because you have to make sure that the user has everything he/she needs to load the project properly.
+You may also want to have a backup package.

 As an LMMS user / music producer, it is painful to import every samples manually into LMMS.
 This cannot be a problem with just one sample (or soundfont file) but with more than 20 or more, it is a waste of time.